 The recent total lunar eclipse known as the “super blue blood moon” left many in awe as the moon turned into deep red color.
 It happens when a blue moon syncs with a supermoon and a total lunar eclipse.
 The phenomenon first occured in 1982 and won’t happen again in 2037.

-In a few months, the world will witness the longest lunar eclipse of the century.
-On July 27, 2018, we’ll be treated to a total lunar eclipse that will last for one hour and 43 minutes, and will peak at 8.22pm UTC.
+This month, the world will witness the longest lunar eclipse of the century.
+On the night of July 27, 2018 (July 28, Philippine time), we’ll be treated to a total lunar eclipse that will last for one hour and 43 minutes, and will peak at 8.22pm UTC.
+In the Philippines, the eclipse will begin at 1:13 am (Philippine Standard Time) and will end at 7:30 am.
 It will be most visible in Africa, the Middle East, India, Australia, southern and eastern Europe.

 This lunar eclipse will be particularly long because the moon will pass almost directly through the center of the earth’s shadow, umbra.
 The Earth’s positioning also plays a major factor on that day as it will be at its furthest point from the Sun—allowing it to cast a bigger shadow.
 The moon being at its most distant point in its monthly orbit around the Earth also contributes to this especially long eclipse.